Proposed new homes off Singleton Avenue, Horwich

 We applied for planning permission to build 48 quality affordable homes on land off Singleton Avenue in Horwich.
 Here we answer questions about the proposed development.

 What are we proposing to build and where?

-The application site is a parcel of land owned by the council to the rear of numbers 15-49 Singleton Avenue.
-This is indicated within the purple boundary on the aerial photo.
+The application site is an area of land owned by the council to the rear of numbers 15-49 Singleton Avenue.

 Why have we chosen this site?

 As part of plans to ensure there’s enough land to meet future housing needs, councils often set land aside for housing development.

 This site was allocated for housing by Bolton Council in 2014 and the development also has the backing of Homes England, the public body that funds new affordable housing in the England.